geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-21.md

 One of the values from the set of GO database cross-references.

 Used for tracking the source of an individual annotation.
 Default value is value entered as the **DB**(column 1).
-Value will differ from column 1 for any annotation that is made by one database and incorporated into another
+Value will differ from column 1 for any annotation that is made by one database and incorporated into another.

     This field is mandatory, cardinality 1.